Hotel Story (“I haunt” Series)

 “What is it?”

-“Some guests complained about clamor coming from your room last night.”
+“Some guests complained about a clamor coming from your room.
+Last night.”

 “I’m afraid not.
-These people couldn’t sleep because of the infernal noise issuing from below, that is, spot-on, your room.”
+These people couldn’t sleep because of the infernal noise issuing from below.
+That is, spot-on, from your room.”

-Stunned, I recreate last night’s soundtrack, but only peace and quietness linger on my auditory memory.
-I even had a seclusion sensation around midnight, lonely, missing my family and my boyfriend.
+Stunned, I recreate last night’s soundtrack.
+But only peace and quietness linger on my auditory memory.
+I even had a seclusion sensation around midnight.
+Poor me, so lonely, missing my family.
+And my boyfriend.

-I blabber, explaining my loneliness, standing for my absolute innocence.
-Then indignation embitters my senses, fury builds in my pounding chest.
+I blabber, standing for my absolute innocence.
+Then indignation embitters my senses.
+Fury builds in my chest.

-“Dear lady, I understand you’re pretty and young, but choose different venues for fun.
+“Look, dear lady.
+I understand you are pretty and young, but choose different venues for fun.
 Our policy forbids unregistered company in hotel rooms.”

-Stubborn in their conviction, the receptionist, aged from years of front-desk sitting and perorating, concludes the admonishing with friendly advice.
+Ha.
+A hell of a host.
+Aged from years of front-desk sitting and perorating.
+Stubborn in their conviction, the receptionist concludes the admonishing with friendly advice.
 No more shindigs.

-The shady, surreal tête-à-tête dizzied my steps to the university.
-I solicited my memory in its sensuous entirety, so a synesthesia of remembrances got hold of me, playing to settle for some sense.
+A surreal tête-à-tête, aw.
+Its shade dizzied my steps to the university.
+I solicited my memory in its sensuous entirety.
+So a synesthesia of remembrances got hold of me, playing to settle for some sense.

 The hotel

-The hotel, tucked among pre-both-WW buildings, surpassed the surrounding architecture in shabbiness.
-Did it rank king, or queen, of the quarter’s venerability?
-An obsolete few-storied shack, a proud high-rise in bygone times, it once lodged travelers alighted in the North Station on business, or pleasure.
+A few-storied shack, but a proud high-rise in bygone times.
+It once lodged travelers alighted in the North Station on business, or pleasure.
 Or local bigshots fishing for a bit of enjoyment.

-Yeah, too hidden, far from financial, trade, diplomatic establishments, away from rich residential districts.
-I don’t remember its name and refuse to search online for hotels in the area and, why not, their history.
+Yeah, too hidden.
+Far from financial, trade, diplomatic establishments.
+Away from rich residential districts.
+I don’t remember its name and refuse to search online for hotels in the area.
+And aw, scour their history.

 Let me resort to my then synesthesia…

-I entered a powdered, handsome, venerable lady of a building, a withered coquette, with adornments worn out on her.
+I had entered a venerable lady of a building.
+Handsome, powdered.
+A withered coquette, with adornments worn out on her.

-Thought of the horror Bucharest passed through during the 1977 earthquake wobbled my first steps into the lobby.
-The excited fellowship, though, the cheerfulness, and our exuberant academic expectations numbed negative speculations.
+Strong bones, though, if still standing.
+As my thought jumped at the 1977 earthquake.
+When horror had struck Bucharest.
+So my first steps wobbled into the lobby.
+The cheerful fellowship, though, and our academic expectations numbed negative speculations.
 Calamity won’t hit in the next two weeks.

 The room

-A room of my own, oh—I exulted within, privileged.
-Eager to unlock the paneled door to complete intimacy in the big city, my hand sported mixed tremors, weak and proud.
+A snail staircase.
+Wooden, creaky.
+Then a narrow corridor leading to … a room of my own.
+As I faced the tall, paneled door, I exulted within, privileged.
+Eager to unlock the portal to complete intimacy in the big city, my hand sported mixed tremors.
+Weak and proud.

-Dingy vibes, but weighty, plush, dark-brown curtains impressed my eyesight with a theatrical cortina.
-Mystery stuck in its folds floated toward me, then laid, dusty and weary, on the bulky grand bed.
+Inside, dingy vibes.
+Weighty.
+Dark-brown plush curtains impressed my retina.
+A theatrical … cortina.
+Mystery stuck in its folds floated toward me.
+Then lay, dusty and weary, on the grand bed.
 A queen’s four-poster, wow!
-Immense, a platform for two to roll at large, or more.
+A platform for two to roll at large.
+Or more.

 On nightstands, the wood carvings of the French armoire, on the expanse of bedcover, tame sheens whispered.
 The icicles of the chandelier above reverberated glints of a foregone luster.

-I embraced this occult glow, tuned into its harmless glam, learning to live with it.
-Whenever I climbed on that bed, though, my heart cringed a little.
-The deep mattress swallowed my physique, but only because I was slim, compared to its vast softness, so the unease didn’t last.
+I embraced this occult glow.
+Tuned into its harmless glam, learning to live with it.
+Whenever I climbed on that bed, though, my heart cringed a bit.
+The deep mattress swallowed my physique.
+But only because I was slim, compared to its vast softness, so the unease did not last.

 Who knew for how long it hadn’t embraced a lady?